Welding Rod Size Chart in mm

 Do you push or pull with a stick welder?
 The technique (push or pull) depends on the specific electrode and welding process being used.
 Consult the manufacturer’s recommendations for the electrode you are using.

-See also Master Cylinder Bore Size Calculator
+See also Leather Jacket Size Calculator

 What angle should the welding rod be?
 The angle of the welding rod typically depends on the welding position and joint configuration.
 A common angle is around 15-45 degrees from vertical, but it can vary based on the specific welding requirements.